mankiw/pig/README.md

-easy game server
+basic erlang game server

-   by cowboy +  phrotebuff + easybuff
+   base on ranch  protobuf and basicmem